sougatabh/mailaram/README.md

 ###For sending HTML mail
 `(send-html-mail to from subject message smtpusername smtppassword)`
 ###For sending Mail with attachment
-`(send-html-mail to from subject message smtpusername smtppassword fileFullpath)`
+`(send-mail-with-attachment to from subject message smtpusername smtppassword fileFullpath)`

 ## Getting in touch